Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Spark/samples/Sample2_ExecuteSparkStatement.md

 # Create, Run and Cancel Synapse Spark statements and sessions

-This sample demonstrates basic operations with three core classes in this library: SparkSessionClient, SparkSession, and SparkStatement.
-SparkSessionClient is used to submit statements for execution on Azure Synapse - each method call sends a request to the service's REST API.
-SparkStatement is an entity that represents an individual statement executed within a Spark Job within Synapse.
-These SparkStatement are grouped within a containing SparkSession.
+This sample demonstrates basic operations with three core classes in this library: `SparkSessionClient`, `SparkSession`, and `SparkStatement`. `SparkSessionClient` is used to submit statements for execution on Azure Synapse - each method call sends a request to the service's REST API. `SparkStatement` is an entity that represents an individual statement executed within a Spark Job within Synapse.
+These `SparkStatement` instances are grouped within a containing `SparkSession`.
 The sample walks through the basics of creating, running, and canceling of requests.
 To get started, you'll need a connection endpoint to Azure Synapse.
 See the README for links and instructions.

 ## Create Spark batch client

 To submit statements to Spark running on Azure Synapse, you need to instantiate a `SparkSessionClient`.
-It requires an endpoint URL and a TokenCredential.
+It requires an endpoint URL and a `TokenCredential`.

 ```C# Snippet:CreateSparkSessionClient
 SparkSessionClient client = new SparkSessionClient(new Uri(endpoint), sparkPoolName, new DefaultAzureCredential());